shane-kercheval/chat/README.md

     - [ ] number of documents chunks to insert into prompt (default is 3)
 - [ ] `total_tokens` might not match `prompt_tokens` plus `response_tokens`.
 If there are other types of tokens used, for example, tokens used for embeddings.
 - [ ] add settings and code to control memory e.g `llm_chain.memory.MemoryBufferMessageWindow`
-- [ ] bug
-# TODO: document
-# Known issues;
-# Once you modify the chat message, the prompt template message will know fill the text-box
+- [ ] BUG: Once you modify the chat message, the prompt template message will not fill the text-box.
+Steps to reproduce:
-# Steps: fill out fields in prompt template; hit "Create Message"; Chat message is updated;
+    - fill out fields in prompt template; hit "Create Message"; the chat message is updated
-# change one or more fields; hit "Create Message"; Chat message is still updated; Modify chat
+    - change one or more fields in the prompt template; hit "Create Message"; the chat message is still updated, as expected
+    - modify the chat message
-# message; now click "Create Message" from prompt template; Chat message will not update;
+    - now click "Create Message" from prompt template; Chat message will not update
-# however, if you change one or more of field values in the prompt template and hit Create Message
-# then the chat message will update as expected.
+    - however, if you change one or more of field values in the prompt template and hit "Create Message" then the chat message will update as expected.